HL7/fhir-identity-matching-ig/input/pagecontent/patient-matching.md

 Scores **SHOULD** be computed, not guessed, whenever possible.

-### Responder's System Match Output Quality Score

-&emsp;&emsp;*(The information and values included here are Draft state and have not been finalized)*

 The table below **SHOULD** be used to inform responder's quality scoring algorithm, so that the confidence score returned by a responder is meaningful to the requestor.
 The Good level generally corresponds to traits the [Sequoia Initiative](https://sequoiaproject.org/resources/patient-matching/) estimates to be 95-98% unique, and Very Good corresponds to traits that are 98-99.7% unique.
 Superior matches include matching information that is even more likely to indicate a unique individual, while Best matches involve a match on a government- or industry-assigned identifier.

 <style>
 table, th, td